bitovi/canui/index.md

 Another possibility is to pass a `can.compute` which returns an array, `can.Observe.List` or `can.Deferred`.
 If you pass a function, it will be converted to a `can.compute`.
-Combined with `can.Observe`, this makes paginating Model requests very easy:
+Combined with `can.Observe`, this makes paginating Model requests very easy, for example:

 {% highlight javascript %}
 var paginator = new can.Observe({